riverbed/Riverbed-Community-Toolkit/NetProfiler/Cisco-ACI_Integration/README.md

 008a14bc3c98   m_ansible:aci            "sleep infinity"         32 seconds ago   Up 31 seconds                         ansible
 dc237249a07a   mysql:latest             "docker-entrypoint.s…"   32 seconds ago   Up 31 seconds   3306/tcp, 33060/tcp   mysql_db
 ```
-Note that there is a slightly modified version of the `aci-endpoint-tracker.py` script is created in the `acitoolkit` container which fixes a couple of issues and adds a "one-off" option to force the script to execute one scan of ACI, export endpoint data into MySQL and then exit rather than running perpetually updating the database as the ACI system changes.
+Note that a slightly modified version of the `aci-endpoint-tracker.py` script is created in the `acitoolkit` container which fixes a couple of issues and adds a "one-off" option to force the script to execute one scan of ACI, export endpoint data into MySQL and then exit rather than running perpetually updating the database as the ACI system changes.

 Connect to the `acitoolkit` container and execute the Python script that gets the endpoint information and writes it in to the MySQL database:
 ```